Creating a Career Development Plan: Tips and Strategies

 Implement Your Plan

 Put in the time each week.
-At a minimum, you should dedicate a couple of hours per week on personal growth objectives outlined.
-This could involve attending classes or discussions in your area of work or trying innovative methods at work routinely.
+Spend a minimum of a couple of hours per week on the personal growth goals that you have set out – this may involve taking classes or discussions in your area of work or trying creative methods at work regularly.

 Benefits of Creating a Career Development Plan |